TTSFunnyFarm/launcher/README.md

 Read and agree to the license agreements presented to you, and click next.
 Leave the start menu folder as 'Qt' and hit install.

+### Running the launcher

+Once Qt has downloaded and installed, download the launcher files from this GitHub repo either as a zip file or via GitHub Desktop.
+I am going to be using GitHub Desktop.

+Once you've pulled the latest origin, open the 'FFLauncher.pro' file in Qt.
+You should see a screen that says 'Configure Project'.

+Hover over the 'Desktop Qt 5.12.3 MSVC2015 64bit' kit and click 'Manage...'.
+You will then be greeted with a screen listing your installed 'kits'.

+Click 'Desktop Qt 5.12.3 MSVC2017 64bit' in the kits list and and then change the following...

+### Compiler
+- C: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.1.28922.388 (amd64)"
+- C++: from "<No compiler>" to "Microsoft Visual C++ Compiler 16.1.28922.388 (amd64)"

+...and then click OK to apply the changes.

+Once you have done that, untick the 'Desktop Qt 5.12.3 MSVC2015 64bit' kit and then make sure the new kit listed, 'Desktop Qt 5.12.3 MSVC2017 64bit', is ticked.

+Finally, click 'Configure project'.

+You should now be able to run the developer build of the Toontown's Funny Farm launcher by using the green play button in the bottom left of your screen.

+Once you click the play button, give your computer time to compile an on-the-fly version of the launcher that can be viewed and used as intended.
+It will proceed to launch automatically.